A Quiet Place: Day One: Plot

 While Sam rests, Eric ventures out to get medication for her from a pharmacy.
 While retrieving Frodo from a construction site, he discovers a group of creatures led by a larger one feeding on the remains of an organic egg-like pod.
 Sam tells Eric that, as a child, she used to watch her late father play jazz at a club in Harlem.
 They would get pizza at Patsy's afterward, something that Sam is determined to do again before she dies.
-Eric fulfills Sam's wish by taking her to the club and collecting pizza from another store.
+Eric fulfills Sam's wish by taking her to the club and, after finding that Patsy's has been destroyed, collects pizza from another store.

 Eric and Sam see a boat in the river, filled with survivors escaping Manhattan.
 As the two head towards it, creatures start to congregate along the shore.
 Sam gives Eric her sweater and Frodo and then runs off to distract the creatures by setting off car alarms.
 Although the creatures nearly catch them after Eric accidentally kicks a soda can, he and Frodo escape by jumping into the water and swimming to the boat, which Henri has managed to reach as well.
 Eric then finds a note from Sam in her jacket, telling him to take care of Frodo and thanking him for reminding her to live.

 Sam listens to Nina Simone's "Feeling Good" using her headphones while walking down a deserted street.
 Accepting her death, she smiles as she unplugs her headphones and lets the music blare, causing a creature to suddenly appear behind her.